SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/pubsub.md

 ### Update from Dependency Project

-If there are changes made to existing Subgraphs/UDFs etc or added new ones, to reflect these in Dependent Projects, user would need to release the project.
-After Release a new version, they would see an option to update Dependency in project browser.
-Please refer below video for same.
+If there are changes made to existing Subgraphs/UDFs etc or added new ones, to reflect these in Dependent Projects, the User would need to release the project.
+After you Release a new version, they would see an option to update Dependency in their project browser.
+Please see below for an example.

 <div style={{position: 'relative', 'padding-bottom': '56.25%', height: 0}}>
    <iframe src="https://www.loom.com/embed/107797cc6cdd4558ad5b99fdfb740322" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen
       style={{position: 'absolute', top: 0, left: 0, width: '100%', height: '100%'}}></iframe>
 </div>

-Please see below links for details on sharing UDFs, Subgraphs, Datasets and Pipelines.
+Please see the below links for details on sharing UDFs, Subgraphs, Datasets, and Pipelines.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';